 |Very affordably priced||–|

 |Supports cryptocurrency payments||–|

 Yes.
 TunnelBear allows for torrenting activity on its network.

 However, it doesn’t encourage the said activity.
 Additionally, the VPN service provider also does not condone the downloading of copyrighted content.
 This shouldn’t be surprising though.
 After all, the same thing can be said for most of its competitors in the VPN industry.

 You can install TunnelBear by downloading its application from its website.
 Following that, you’ll have to initialize the installation process then follow every prompt that appears.
 Please note though that on some platforms, everything will proceed automatically, which is great.

 2. Start TunnelBear Before Starting your Torrent Client

 After installing TunnelBear, open its application.
 Enter your credentials then log in.
-Remember to do this before opening your torrent client.
+Remember to do this before opening your torrent client (such as BitTorrent, uTorrent, qBittorrent, Deluge, Vuze, etc.).
 If not, you’ll immediately put yourself in a position wherein cybercriminals and other entities can compromise your online security.